YouYueHuang/SelfDrivingCarProjects/README.md

 * export packages `conda list -e > requirement.txt`
 * install all packages `conda create --name <env> --requirement.txt`

-if you would like to install packages separately, this [link](Package_description.md) would help you.
+If you would like to install packages separately, this [link](Package_description.md) would help you.